phil-opp/blog_os/blog/post/double-faults.md

 From now on we should never see a triple fault again!

 ## What's next?
-Now that we mastered exceptions, it's time to explore another kind of interrupts: interrupts from external devices such as timers, keyboard, or network controllers.
+Now that we mastered exceptions, it's time to explore another kind of interrupts: interrupts from external devices such as timers, keyboards, or network controllers.
 These hardware interrupts are very similar to exceptions, e.g. they are also dispatched through the IDT.

-However, they don't arise directly on the CPU like exceptions.
+However, unlike exceptions, they don't arise directly on the CPU.
 Instead, an _interrupt controller_ aggregates these interrupts and forwards them to CPU depending on their priority.
 In the next posts we will explore the two interrupt controller variants on x86: the [Intel 8259] \(“PIC”) and the [APIC].
-This will allow us to react to keyboard input.
+This will allow us to react to keyboard and mouse input.

 [Intel 8259]: https://en.wikipedia.org/wiki/Intel_8259
 [APIC]: https://en.wikipedia.org/wiki/Advanced_Programmable_Interrupt_Controller